 We’re committed to using renewable energy because if we can, why wouldn’t we?
 Renewable energy is essential in combatting climate change.
 It’s also affordable and reliable.
 So we use it throughout our entire supply chain - in the UK, we use solar energy and power our manufacturing operations with renewables.
 And in India, the factory we work with owns two wind farms and a 150kw PV array.

 The plastic problem is not something we want to contribute to, especially when there are heaps of alternatives!
 Our packaging is entirely paper-based.
 Big orders come in cardboard boxes, with paper-based tape.
 We encourage you to reuse the packaging!
-Also, our stickers are made out of paper and water-based ink.
+Also, our stickers are made out of recycled materials.
 So you can order from us guilt-free.

 With the amount of waste being produced by the fashion industry, we want to be different and do better.
 So we design our products to last.
 Starting from not using any plastic in our clothes, we strive for true sustainable circularity.
 Not only are products made to order and there is no waste from overstocking, but when products are no longer wearable or desired, they can be sent back for free, following the instructions on the wash care label.
 The materials will be reprocessed and made into brand new products.
 Just as good as new.
 You’ll even get store credit in return for sending the item back!